vladimir-vakhter/stm32wb55_ble_p2p/README.md

 * On your smartphone, activare Bluetooth and launch the ST BLE Sensor application
 * Connect to the peripheral (name = BLETEST)
 * Eluminate the Blue LED on the board from your phone, push SW1 button of the board to get notifications on your phone

+Note: advertising stops in 60 seconds automatically if we did not connect our phone to the board.
+In this case, press the reset button on the board and reconnect it to your phone.

 # Acknowledgements
 This project is based on the public video tutorials posted on YouTube by ST Microelectronics [1, 2].